 - 1. Will cause a material and substantial disruption of the proper and orderly operation and discipline of the school or school activities; - 2.
 Violates the rights of others, including but not limited to material that is libelous, slanderous or obscene, invades the privacy of others, or infringes on a copyright; - 3.
-Is socially inappropriate or inappropriate due to maturity level of the students, including but not limited to material that is obscene, pornographic, or pervasively lewd and vulgar, contains indecent and vulgar language, or sexting as defined by School Board policy and Student Handbooks; - 4.
+Is socially inappropriate or inappropriate due to maturity level of the students, including but not limited to material that is obscene, pornographic, or pervasively lewd and vulgar, contains indecent and vulgar language, or sexting as defined by Board policy 7:190, Student Behavior, and/or Student Handbooks; - 4.
 Is reasonably viewed as promoting illegal drug use; - 5.
 Is distributed in kindergarten through eighth grade and is primarily prepared by non-students, unless it is being used for school purposes.
 However, material from outside sources or the citation to such sources may be allowed, as long as the material to be distributed or accessed is primarily prepared by students; or - 6.
-Incites students to violate any Board policies.
+Encourages or incites students to violate any Board policies.

-Accessing or distributing on-campus includes accessing or distributing on school property or at school-related activities.
+Accessing or distributing on-campus includes accessing or distributing on school property or at schoolrelated activities.
 A student engages in gross disobedience and misconduct and may be disciplined for: (1) accessing or distributing forbidden material, or (2) for writing, creating, or publishing such material intending for it to be accessed or distributed at school.